This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 The question is how to write a journal consistently without leaving yet another mostly empty notebook on the shelf.

-I am notorious for buying lots of notebooks and pens and stuff and not following through.
+I used to buy a notebook with full intention of writing daily but then gave up.
 I may be consistent with journaling for a week or so but then I let it go.
 I have a cabinet full of notebooks with just a few pages written on.
+I found that when I stopped writing day to day I gave up completely on that notebook.

 Journaling takes some self-discipline and practice but the clarity it can bring to your life makes it so worth it.
 Journaling can help you think through a lot of complex material.
 The only way to get ahead and focus on what is important to your life is to take some time to figure out what that is and then come up with a plan to add it to your life.